ikawaha/kagome/README.md

 License
 ---
-Kagome is licensed under the Apache License v2.0 and uses the MeCab-IPADIC dictionary/statistical model.
+Kagome is licensed under the Apache License v2.0 and uses the MeCab-IPADIC, UniDic dictionary/statistical model.
 See NOTICE.txt for license details.